 A golf course ride-along is when you have a non-player with you as a passenger in the golf cart.
 They can either be a family member or friend who tags along as you navigate the course.

 However, the ride-along policy may vary among clubs.
-You can almost guarantee that the top golf courses in the US won’t allow ride-alongs, but your local club might.
+You can almost guarantee that the top golf courses in the US, including some of the most famous golf courses, won’t allow ride-alongs, but your local club might.
 Therefore, you should ensure you are clear on the provisions before asking someone to come with you.

 What Are The Requirements for A Golf Course Ride Along?